-The following information will need to be sent to the Office of Graduate Admissions after the offer of admission has been accepted by an applicant:
+After the offer of admission has been accepted by the applicant, an official (final) transcript(s) and degree verification must be sent to the Office of Graduate Admissions.
+International admitted applicants must submit a Certified English translation of their transcripts along with the institution's grading scale for the purpose of grade conversion.

-- Official (final) transcripts and degree verification - International admitted applicants: - Certified English translations of your transcripts along with the school's grading scale so we can convert your grades. - Certification from a financial institution documenting funds to cover one year's tuition and expenses.
-For current tuition amounts, please contact the Office of Graduate Admissions.
-The actual amount available for your studies must be stated in U.S. dollars. - Please notify Graduate Admissions if you plan to bring a spouse and/or dependent children.
+Certification from a financial institution documenting funds to cover tuition and expenses for one year and the student's VISA Information form must be provided also.
+The current tuition and fee schedule is noted in the table below.
+Applicants may also contact the Office of Graduate Admissions.
+The required amount available for your studies must be indicated in U.S. dollars.
+Please notify Office of Graduate Admissions if you plan to bring a spouse and/or dependent children.